 The first group comprises of those who develop a mental disorder for the first time in late life – for instance, those who develop dementia, late onset schizophrenia, or depression in later life.
 The second group is those who developed a mental illness earlier in life, and who are now growing older with it.
 Both these groups will have specific needs that require specialist old age psychiatrist assessment for optimal care provision.

 As a group, older people with a mental disorder are in the care of a broad range of services including: general practitioners; residential aged care facilities; community health care; acute hospitals; respite care; old age mental health services; adult mental health services; private psychiatrists and private psychiatric hospitals; and geriatric services including the Aged Care Program.

 Thus navigating such systems can be confusing and difficult.
 Consultation with an old age psychiatrist (geriatric psychiatrist) will help in accurately assessing the mental health needs of the elderly and help in formulating a personalised care plan that suits them.

 How can old age psychiatrists at Mindoc Melbourne assist you?

 Old age psychiatrists (Geriatric psychiatrists) at Mindoc are medical practitioners with specialised training in mental health of older individuals and are fully qualified to diagnose and medically treat psychiatric conditions such as dementia.
 Old age psychiatrist at Mindoc, Melbourne (Glen Waverley, VIC) has experience with both private and public settings and would be happy to guide you through this complex journey.
-Call us today or book online to reserve your consultation with an old age psychiatrist.
+Call us on 61490029491 today or book online to reserve your consultation with an old age psychiatrist.